Effective immediately, completed baiting permits will not be accepted at Regional Offices or by Local Conservation Officers.

 If you are applying to bait on state-owned or managed lands, fill out 1 copy of the Permit to Bait application and send it in to the New Hampshire Fish and Game Law Enforcement Division, 11 Hazen Drive, Concord, NH 03301, along with a detailed topographic map showing the specific location of the bait site.
 Once it has been approved, our offices will send you the signed permit and distribute one to the Wildlife Division and one to the Conservation Officer.

-Beginning in 2017 permits to bait wildlife on the Connecticut Lakes Headwaters Forest (CLHF) will be awarded by a lottery run out of the Region 1 office in Lancaster.
+- From 2017 onward, permits to bait wildlife on the Connecticut Lakes Headwaters Forest (CLHF) will be awarded by a lottery conducted by the Fish and Game Region 1 Office in Lancaster, NH.

 - This lottery applies for the baiting of all permitted species on the CLHF including bear, deer and coyote.